As a foreigner living in San Sebastian, will I have access to public healthcare? What is it like?

 We asked expats in San Sebastian if they have access to public healthcare in San Sebastian.
 And, if they do have access, what is it like.
 They wrote...

 "Yes, as a foreigner living in San Sebastian, you will have access to public healthcare.
 The public healthcare system in Spain is known for its high quality and is free for all citizens and legal residents.
 The system is funded by taxes and is managed by the government.
 The public healthcare system in San Sebastian is comprehensive and includes a wide range of services, from primary care to specialized care.
-The public healthcare system also provides access to mental health services, preventive care, and emergency services," mentioned another expat when asked about moving to San Sebastian, Spain.
+The public healthcare system also provides access to mental health services, preventive care, and emergency services," explained one expat living in San Sebastian, Spain.

 Other Questions: